SUNY Empire State College's immunization policy is to maintain compliance with New York State Public Health Law 2165 and Law 2167.

 - Of those who get meningococcal disease, 10-15 percent die.

 Health officials recommend routine vaccination against four of five major meningococcal disease serogroups.
-Additional information can be located on the Meningococcal Disease Fact Sheet
+You can find additional information on the Meningococcal Disease Fact Sheet.

 To comply, review Empire State College Immunization Requirement